 I hate feeling helpless, and I’ve spent a great deal of my life protecting myself from that feeling.
 It takes energy.
 Also skill and foresight.
-I’ve taught myself how to change the kitchen faucet and to repair my computer.
+I’ve taught myself how to change the kitchen faucet and make repairs to my computer.
 I don’t mind getting my hands dirty.
-So, Hello, Prince Charming!
-I still like dressing up as Cinderella.
-But there are days when I just need to borrow a hammer or a horse.
 This book is a combination of writings both from my blog and also my private collection.
 Mostly it’s my advice to me.
 I wanted to share it with you.

 Maggie was heading west.
 She was crossing Nebraska and crossing paths with a mysterious stranger.